 - It’s also a great time to plant your favourite roses, fruit and citrus trees and deciduous trees and shrubs.

-- Winter is all about hearty vegies like broad beans, rhubarb, beetroot and spinach.
+- Winter is all about hearty veggies like broad beans, rhubarb, beetroot and spinach.

 - Cut back and divide your perennials.
 Replant the divisions immediately and keep damp until established.

-- Give your annuals and vegies liquid fertiliser
+- Give your annuals and veggies liquid fertiliser, such as Harvest.

 - Trim hydrangea stems bearing dead heads and remove old dead wood.
 Make sure to cut back to the first or second pair of buds to ensure flowers return next season.